Razzies 2023: Drew Barrymore calls child actor's nomination bullying

 - Published

-Drew Barrymore has criticised Razzies organisers for "bullying" a child actor.
+Hollywood star Drew Barrymore has criticised organisers of the Razzies awards for "bullying" a child actor.

-Ryan Keira Armstrong, 12, was nominated for worst actress for the film Firestarter.
+The parody awards, which honour the worst films and performances, caused controversy by nominating 12-year-old Ryan Keira Armstrong for her role in the film Firestarter.

-Barrymore, a former child star, said on CBS's Talk of the Table, "when talking about children all bets are off".
+Barrymore, a former child star, said on CBS's Talk of the Table "when talking about children all bets are off".

-Razzies organisers apologised and removed the nomination, saying children would no longer be considered for awards.
+Razzies organisers have apologised and introduced an age limit for the awards.

-John Wilson, Razzies co-founder, said on 25 January: "Sometimes, you do things without thinking, then you are called out for it.
+John Wilson, Razzies co-founder, apologised and said on 25 January: "Sometimes, you do things without thinking, then you are called out for it.
 Then you get it.
 It's why the Razzies were created in the first place.

 "As a result, we have removed Armstrong's name from the final ballot that our members will cast next month.
-We also believe a public apology is owed Ms. Armstrong and wish to say we regret any hurt she experienced as a result of our choices."
+We also believe a public apology is owed to Ms Armstrong and wish to say we regret any hurt she experienced as a result of our choices."

 “It is bullying”: @drewbarrymore reacts to the Razzies nominating a 12-year-old for Worst Actress in “Firestarter,” a film Barrymore once starred in as a kid.— CBS Mornings (@CBSMornings) January 26, 2023